prjacobson/prjacobson.github.io/docs/_pages/keyboards.md

 author_profile: true
 ---

 I like using small keyboards at my computer.
 These are typically called "40%" keyboards, referring to their size relative to the norm.
 They seem to be missing some important keys, but can do everything I need to type, design, and program.
 The basic principle is more actions less distance: everything I need is right under my fingertips, but I might need to use multiple fingers to do it.
 In the same way you type "@" by pressing `shift + 2`, I type "2" by pressing `Num.
 Layer + S` and "@" by pressing `Num.
 Layer + W`.
-I've put more of the "how" and what my keymap looks like at the [bottom of the page](about:blank)
+I've put more of the "how" and what my keymap looks like at the bottom of this page.

 As part of this fun, I've designed cases for pre-existing PCBs (I haven't designed a PCB of my own *yet*).